Houghton Library Fellowships

 Open to Harvard undergraduates only.
 Due to the upcoming building renovation at Houghton Library, the Undergraduate Fellowship Program is on pause for 2019-2020.

-Each year, the Woodberry Poetry Room invites poets, writers, multidisciplinary artists, and scholars of contemporary poetry to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections.
+Each year, the Woodberry Poetry Room invites poets, writers, artists, composers, and literary scholars to propose creative projects that would benefit from the resources available in the room and to generate new work that further actualizes the Poetry Room's collections.

-The Creative Fellow receives a stipend of $4,000 and a Harvard Library special borrower’s card, as well as in-depth research support from the Poetry Room's curatorial staff.
-During certain years, additional WPR Creative Grants have been made available, with a stipend of $1,500.
+This year's Creative Fellowship carries a stipend of $4,500 and a Harvard Library special borrower’s card, as well as in-depth research support from the Poetry Room's curatorial staff.
+During certain years, additional WPR Creative Grants have been made available at the discretion of the Fellowship committee.

 To be considered, applicants will be asked to provide the following materials: